Exchange spring magnet: Exchange spring magnet

 In the exchange spring magnet, the hard phase has high coercivity and the soft phase has high saturation.
 The hard phase and the soft phase interact through their interface by exchange coupling.

 From left to right in Figure 3, an external field is first applied in an upward direction in order to saturate the magnet.
 Then, the external field is reversed and starts to demagnetize the magnet.
 Since the coercivity of the hard phase is relatively high, the moments remain unchanged so as to minimize the anisotropy and exchange energy.
 The magnetic moments in the soft phase start rotating to align with the applied field.
 Because of the exchange coupling at the soft/hard interface, the magnetic moments at the soft phase boundary have to align with the adjacent moment in hard phase.
 At the regions close to the interface, because of exchange coupling, the chain of magnetic moments acts like a spring.
 If the external field is increased, more moments in soft phase rotate downward, and the width of the transition region becomes smaller as the exchange energy density increases.
 The magnetic moments in the hard phase do not rotate until the external field is high enough that the exchange energy density in the transition region is comparable to the anisotropy energy density in the hard phase.
 At this point, the rotation of magnetic moments in the soft phase starts to affect the hard phase.
 As the external field surpasses the hard material's coercivity, the hard magnet gets fully demagnetized.

 In the previous process, when the magnetic moments in the hard magnet start to rotate, the intensity of external field is already much higher than the coercivity of the soft phase, but there is still a transition region in soft phase.
-If the thickness of the soft phase is less than twice as thick as the transition region, the soft phase should have a large effective coercivity, smaller than but comparable to the coercivity of the hard phase.
+If the thickness of the soft phase is less than twice as thick as the transition region, the soft phase most likely should have a large effective coercivity, smaller than but comparable to the coercivity of the hard phase.